Md-Harun-Or-Rashid/calculating-average-working-hours/README.md

 # calculating-average-working-hours

-A simple c programming project is build to calculate average working hours for a specific working days.
+A simple C programming project is built to calculate average working hours for a specific working day.

 ## IDE

-I use codeblocks to build this project [Codeblocks](https://www.codeblocks.org/) to install foobar.
+I have used [Codeblocks](https://www.codeblocks.org/) to build this project.